 - Does the gateway require a merchant account to be set up independently or will it be bundled with the service?

 - How long is the merchant account application process?
 Additionally, how complicated is it?

 - What are the minimum requirements for a merchant account?

 - How much will the account cost to set up, and what are the on-going fees?

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of internationally accepted regulations that all companies processing, storing or transmitting credit card data must adhere to in order to maintain a secure transacting environment.

 Regardless of the size of the business or the number of transactions processed, all merchants must be PCI compliant.

 How do you get PCI compliant in NZ?

-- HINT: Always ensure that your gateway is PCI compliant!
-Find out more at https://www.pcisecuritystandards.org/.
+Bonus tip: Always ensure that your gateway is PCI compliant!
+Find out more on the official PCI Security Standards website.

 What happens if you aren’t PCI compliant?